yash1441/Chat-Valorant-Rank/README.md

 # Chat-Valorant-Rank
 This API lets you fetch your rank dynamically, typically for making **!rank** command in your Twitch/YouTube stream.
+Supports StreamElements, Nightbot, Fossabot and more!

 ## Usage